-Biography: Katy Fraser is a twenty three year old underwater filmmaker, photographer and technical diver and is the creator of She Dives Tech.
+Biography: Katy Fraser is a twenty four year old underwater filmmaker, photographer and technical diver and is the creator of She Dives Tech.

 I took the decision to pursue a professional diving career in underwater film at the age of eighteen, whilst working in Thailand.
 Recognising the need to become a proficient and respected technical diver as an essential first requirement to fulfilling this ambition, I began my training in February 2013 in the Philippines.
 Over the past four years I have travelled all over the world gaining different skill sets in technical diving.
 A lot of my time was spent in Egypt and South Africa assisting on many technical courses, acting as support diver and later surface support for deep trimix dives after completing an IMCA dive medic technician course with the DDRC in the UK.
 During this time I was also involved with filming, directing and editing dive commercials for Hollis and Ocean Reef which were my first real commercial film projects within the underwater film industry and acted as a foot in the door for my futures ones.